 Anti-dumping laws, and other pollution prevention laws, are known as command or control types of regulation.
 These are bans, or semi-bans, of a particular action or regulations that otherwise attempt to control individual behaviour.

 One critique of command or control type regulations is how difficult it can be to enforce these laws.
 In cases of large-scale environmental regulations such as control of the ocean, enforcement is extremely difficult.
 Who will make sure that each country, province, or even company is pulling their own weight and enforcing the rules – what will the international community or the federal government do if one party is not cooperating?
 What about parties that do not have the means to uphold their portion of the deal?

 In contrast to control type regulations, an alternative type of government regulation is known as an incentive regulation.
-This is a regulation which seeks to encourage certain forms of behavior over others.
-This could be something like a carbon tax which encourages a lifestyle with lower carbon usage through taxation or incentives, without actually banning pollution outright.
+This is a regulation which seeks to encourage certain forms of behaviour over others.
+This could be something like an ocean pollution charge which imposes charges for pollution, without actually banning pollution outright.
 This may encourage better technology use or other improvements, thereby limiting ocean pollution.